May 22, 2008

 Lighter, less expensive and more environmentally friendly than other bridge structures

 VALUE ENGINEERING CASE STUDY

 Built in response to an engineering challenge faced by Peter Kiewit Sons Co.
 Ltd., the Kemess Arch uses AIL’s exclusive Super-Cor with Encased Concrete technology to provide a bridge solution that is lighter, less expensive and more environmentally friendly than other bridge structures.

-Spanning 20 m without disturbing the waterway.
+Spanning 20 m without disturbing the waterway

 In April of 1997, Royal Oak Mines required a bridge to sustain the loads of 390-ton mine trucks crossing the Kemess Creek at a new open-pit mine deep in the British Columbia mountains.
-The Ministry of Environment insisted that the construction of the bridge leave the stream bed undisturbed, calling for a clear span of over 20 meters.
+The Ministry of Environment insisted that the construction of the bridge leave the stream bed undisturbed, calling for a clear span of over 20 metres.

-30% savings over precast concrete arch.
+30% savings over precast concrete arch

-Installed in a fraction of the time.
+Installed in a fraction of the time